Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Introduction

+where $\{(\tau_{i,k},\delta_{i,k})\}_{k \geq 1}$ denotes the impulse control of player $i$ associated to the strategies $\vphi_1,\vphi_2$.
 Some preliminary heuristics on the QVIs in \eqref{zIntro4} leads us to consider a pair of candidates for the functions $V_i$.
-Then, a careful application of the verification theorem shows that such candidates actually coincide with the value functions of the game.
-In particular, a practical characterization of the Nash equilibria is possible: player 1 (resp.~player 2) intervenes when the state $X$ is smaller than $\bar x_1$ (resp.~greater than $\bar x_2$) and moves the process to $x^*_1$ (resp.~$x^*_2$), for suitable $\bar x_i, x^*_i$.
-We provide explicit expressions for the value functions and for the parameters $\bar x_i, x^*_i$.
+Then, a careful application of the verification theorem shows that such candidates actually coincide with the payoff functions of some Nash equilibrium.
+In particular, a practical characterization of the associated Nash equilibria is possible: player 1 (resp.~player 2) intervenes when the state $X$ is smaller than $\bar x_1$ (resp.~greater than $\bar x_2$) and moves the process to $x^*_1$ (resp.~$x^*_2$), for suitable $\bar x_i, x^*_i$.
+We provide explicit expressions for the payoff functions and for the parameters $\bar x_i, x^*_i$.
 Finally, we study the behaviour of the intervention region in some limit cases.
 In particular, we remark that in the case where $c = \tilde c$ and $\lambda = \tilde \lambda$, the game does not have an admissible Nash equilibrium.
-Moreover, such an example can be given different economic interpretations: it can be viewed as a competition between central banks of two countries controlling the exchange rate between their currencies or as an interaction model between an energy producer and a large consumer.

 Finally, in Section \ref{ssec:moreexamples} we consider two further families of examples, with cubic payoffs and with linear and cubic payoffs.
-We adapt the technique described above and characterize the Nash equilibrium by solving the system of QVIs numerically.
+We adapt the technique described above and characterize a Nash equilibrium by solving the system of QVIs numerically.

+{ In applications where controllers act on the underlying process by discrete-time interventions, impulse controls offer a more realistic model with respect to standard continuous-time controls, even though at the cost of a more challenging technical framework.
+Quite surprisingly, however, the case of nonzero-sum games with impulse controls did not deserve enough attention so far.

+For a comprehensive introduction to impulse controls and the corresponding single-player control problems, we refer the reader to \cite{OksendalSulem07}.
+Among recent works on single-player impulse control problems, we cite \cite{BelakChristSeif17} for a general verification result, \cite{AzimBayLab17,AzimFor16} for computational schemes for Hamilton-Jacobi-Bellman QVIs, \cite{AltarReppenSoner17} for the Merton problem with fixed and proportional transaction costs.
+As for stopping games treated with QVI techniques, we cite the seminal works \cite{Friedman73}, for the zero-sum case, and \cite{BensoussanFriedman77}, for the nonzero-sum case.
+For recent examples, see \cite{ChenDaiWan13,DeAnFerMor18}, and the references therein.
+It is also worth mentioning \cite{DeAnFer18}, which provides a link between two-player nonzero-sum games of optimal stopping and two-player nonzero-sum games of singular control.